 I like wipes that come in smaller packages, like these ones, because I can toss a package in my bag and not have to worry about carrying around hundreds of wipes.

-The obvious usefulness of this didn’t occur to me until that time in Cuba when I wanted to bring wipes on a day trip, but only had a package of 250.
+The obvious usefulness of this didn’t occur to me until that time in Cuba when I wanted to bring wipes on a day trip, but only had a single package of 250.
 Lesson learned!

 How great does it feel to have a shower after a long day of sightseeing, hiking or swimming?
 As a backpacker though, we know that many hostels don’t provide towels.